djh1997/proj324/docs/index.md

 After telegram was integrated, the security on an open chat bot was a big concern but after some looking through the documentation, admin only access was found.[^12] This was then implemented using a list of admin id's and a toggle for less important settings.

-An inline keyboard was also added for picking between a set of options
+An inline keyboard was also added for picking between a set of options.

 ![telegram](telegram.png)